 Chinese Herbal Medicine & Whole Foods

 Whole foods and Chinese herbal medicine are part of the same spectrum of nutritional therapy.
 Many foods have medicinal properties, and many medicinal herbs are also foods.
 Herbs are food as medicine.
 Proper nourishment, including a whole foods diet, is an essential part of restoring balance to body, mind and spirit.
 A healthy lifestyle and diet enhances the therapeutic benefits of Five Element acupuncture.
+A Chinese herbal formula provides additional – and in some cases, essential – support.

 Inner Works Acupuncture in Portland offers wellness and nutritional counseling along with acupuncture, herbal and nutritional therapy.

 Chinese herbs and whole foods offer safe, effective therapy for a wide range of health conditions.
 Whole food supplements and Chinese herbal formulas contain the full spectrum of phytonutrients in the original plant – the thousands of natural chemicals that benefit our health.
+Because they are closer to foods, our bodies are able to assimilate them effectively.

 Why Use Chinese Herbal Medicine?